compujuckel/assettoserver-docs/versioned_docs/version-0.0.50/common-configuration-errors.md

 As of CSP version 0.1.78 you can also specify timezone, as well as latitude and longitude in the `csp_extra_options.ini` directly to ensure all clients will be in the same lighting conditions.
 Read the CSP Wiki for more info: https://github.com/ac-custom-shaders-patch/acc-extension-config/wiki/Misc-%E2%80%93-Server-extra-options#timezone

-Additionally you can manually add an entry for your track in `cfg/data_track_params.ini`, **but if you enable WeatherFX in `extra_cfg.yml`, time will not be in sync between server and client, unless you add that entry to `extension/config/data_track_params.ini` in your AC folder as well.**
+Additionally you can manually add an entry for your track in `cfg/data_track_params.ini`, **but if you enable WeatherFX in `extra_cfg.yml`, time will not be in sync between server and client, unless you also enable ForceServerTrackParams.**

 If you want to ignore this error set this in `extra_cfg.yml`:
 ```yaml